All Products

 Step 1: Create tables

-3. Load the PostGIS extension.
+3. Load the PostGIS extension by running the following SQL command:

-CREATE extension IF NOT EXISTS postgis; -- Load the PostGIS extension
+CREATE EXTENSION IF NOT EXISTS postgis; -- Load the PostGIS extension

 CREATE TABLE public.accommodations (